-X-rays will be taken before your child starts treatment so that the doctor can fully examine the bone structure and tooth alignment of your child’s jaw.
+X-rays will be taken before your child starts treatment.
+This is so that the doctor can fully examine the bone structure and tooth alignment of your child’s jaw.
 In many cases, kids come into the orthodontic office still with their primary teeth and doctors need to know what’s coming in underneath these baby teeth to properly establish a correct treatment plan.
-X-rays can include traditional bite wing images and panoramic x-rays taken with a large machine in-office.
+X-rays can include traditional bitewing images and panoramic x-rays taken with a large machine in-office.

 The orthodontic professionals will take align impressions of your child’s teeth for molding purposes.
-These impressions are easy and quick to take and molds can be made up within a matter of hours of the impressions being taken.
+These impressions are easy and quick.
+They make molds that can be made up within a matter of hours of the impressions being taken.
 The doctor will use these molds for treatment assessment purposes.